casdoor/casdoor-website/docs/how-to-connect/cas.md

 ---
-title: CAS
+title: Using Casdoor as a CAS Server
-description: Using Casdoor as CAS server
+description: How to use Casdoor as a CAS server
 keywords: [CAS, server]
 authors: [ComradeProgrammer]
 ---

-## Using Casdoor as CAS server
+## Using Casdoor as a CAS Server

-Casdoor now can be used as CAS server.
-Up to now the casdoor has supported the feature of CAS3.0 .
+Casdoor can now be used as a CAS server.
+It currently supports CAS 3.0.

 ### Overview

-The prefix of CAS endpoint in Casdoor is `<Endpoint of casdoor>/cas/<organization name>/<application name>`,which means:
+The CAS endpoint prefix in Casdoor is `<Casdoor endpoint>/cas/<organization name>/<application name>`.
+Here is an example using the endpoint `https://door.casdoor.com` with an application named `cas-java-app` under the organization `casbin`:

-Suppose the endpoint of Casdoor is `https://door.casdoor.com`, which contains an application called `cas-java-app` which belongs to an organization called `casbin`, and if we are trying to let user login in via CAS, then

 - `/login` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/login`
 - `/logout` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/logout`